 How do I test the quality of the loudspeakers I produce?

 Recently, the LIS2017 magazine published my article about Quality Control EOL testing of acoustic devices.
 This inspired me to share the information in this blog.
 I divided the topic into two articles.
 An understanding of the basics and careful planning will prevent you from having to struggle in the latter stages.
-In this first part I will guide you through the design and preparation of the test and the test environment.
-The second part will cover system calibration & maintenance.
+In this first article, I will guide you through the design and preparation of the test and the test environment.
+The second article covers system calibration & maintenance.

 1. What to consider?

 There are many possible reasons for variations in measurement results within a single production line.
 They can be caused by:

 - Changes in the manufacturing and assembly process

 Defining appropriate measurement parameters and functions for the end-of-line test lays out the groundwork for an efficient test system.
 Especially when it comes to comparing results across several production lines.
 Further reasons for unwanted deviations are operator handling errors and wear and tear of test system components such as electrical contacts.
 Another important topic is a recovery plan in case of an IT disaster, such as the loss of a hard drive.